salama/object-machine/design/previous.md

 On the other side there is a fair bit of hardware functionality that the c machine does not expose to the programmer as language features.
 Branching on overflow condition is a good example of this.
 C relies on the assembler integration to do that, and as such this can never be part of the language core.

 So by using a c implementation (or a to c translation), one builds on the c machine, and thus never has complete control over the actual machine.
 The c compiler inserts code that cannot be changed.

+As this seems to be a stumbling point for many people who read about the object machine and it's implementation for the first time, there is a a Appendix dedicated to the c machine and it's properties.